snychka/python-static-site-generator/tasks.md

 from ssg.content import Content
 ```
-In order to convert both Markdown and ReStructuredText to HTML we need to import a few libraries.
+In this module we will convert Markdown and ReStructuredText to HTML.
 Import the following:

 - `publish_parts` from `docutils.core`
 - `markdown` from `markdown`